creative2117/cr-process/README.md

 # Installation

-drag and drop the cr-picking folder in to your resources and start it by adding `ensure cr-process` to your server.cfg
+drag and drop the cr-process folder in to your resources and start it by adding `ensure cr-process` to your server.cfg

 # Support

-For support join my [discord](https://discord.gg/feS9hMUPuf)
+For support join my [discord](https://discord.gg/PVc7QqxcXm)